-- Wild, untamed and very beautiful park
+- Wild, untamed and beautiful national park

-- ∞Only 300 km from Nairobi
+- Only 300 km from Nairobi

 "Born Free" fame

+You're likely to see large prides of lion, elephant, cheetah, leopard, black rhino, zebra, gazelle, oryx, some of the rarer antelope such as the Lesser Kudu and duiker, the more common Dik Dik, one of Africa's smallest antelope, and some of Kenya's largest herds of buffalo.
 The rivers teem with hippo and crocodile.
-Fishing for barbus and catfish is allowed at camp sites and along the Tana River.
+Fishing for Barbus and catfish is permitted at campsites and along the Tana River.
 More than 300 species of birds have been recorded here.

-Easy to get to
+Convenient and easy to get to